 I am undoing what I learned in my teenage years.
 I was competing to get into a fiercely competitive engineering institution.
 I got up and studied without even stopping to breathe.
 During those years, I lived with my brother once.
 He was amazed to see my acne-patted face.
 I did not shower or shampoo every day.
 My shirt was stained.
 I had crocodile skin.
 My teeth had cavities.

 He wanted to fix me.
 I did not care.
-I thought that getting through the engineering college was the only important thing.
+I thought that getting through engineering college was the only important thing.
 I wish I knew better.

 Staying focused is important but we should not ignore the basics.
 Working out, brushing teeth, visiting a dentist regularly, doing laundry, finishing the required chores on time.

 While at home I could get away procrastinating these things, during travel I could not.
 Travel helped me realize that these routines and personal care keep our life in order.
-They keep us ready to go anywhere any time.
+They keep us ready to go anywhere at any time.

 Else we would be stuck in a night bus with bleeding gums.
 Else we wouldn’t have any cash to give to the camping guy in the middle of the desert.
 Else we would wake up in that institution with everything else wrong.

-At our homes, we expand ourselves much farther than our requirements.
+In our homes, we expand ourselves much farther than our requirements.
 When I worked in the finance industry, I had many handbags, heels, dresses, skirts.
 Many copies of the same thing accomplishing the same purpose.

 But everything counted when I carried my bag on my back.
 I carried the minimum essentials.